-I think after 101 injections (as at 7th August 2018), I think it’s safe to say I’m now ‘at home’ with Lanreotide (Somatuline Autogel – Somatuline Depot elsewhere).
-I’m looking forward to celebrating my centenary ‘butt dart’ in a years time!
+I think after 105 injections (as at 26th November 2018), I think it’s safe to say I’m now ‘at home’ with Lanreotide (Somatuline Autogel – Somatuline Depot elsewhere).

 If I had to list 6 common discussions between NET patients, issues with their injections of somatostatin analogues would almost definitely be on the list.
 Common administration problems with Lanreotide include untrained administrators, fridge problems, incorrect injection site, pinching instead of stretching, plunge speed, painful injections and many others.
 All of these issues can be linked to training and continuity.
 One thing NET patients like is an expert injection by the same person if at all possible.
 It’s also true to say that these issues can cause some anxiety amongst patients leading up to and during the procedure.